KBi1/Data_Projects/Adult_Income_EDA/README.md

 * Use logistic regression, random forests, or boosting models.
 * Create an interactive dashboard using Plotly, Streamlit, or Power BI.

----

-*This README is written in UK English and follows professional documentation standards.*